Grantee Directory

 Joan Ganz Cooney Center at Sesame Workshop

-To leverage artificial intelligence to enhance early STEM learning among elementary school students in New York City.
+To pilot a new program (curriculum and teacher training) using artificial intelligence to enhance early computational thinking, artificial intelligence and literacy skills among elementary school students in a high-poverty district in New York City.

 Grant amount: $250,000